bennymaliti/AWS-Projects/S3 Static Website/README.md

 ## 🚀Overview
 By the end of this project, you will
 - Create and configure an S3 bucket for static website hosting.
-- Setup bucket policies for public access.
+- Setup bucket policies for public access and upload files to S3 bucket.
-- Upload your static assets to S3.
+- Request SSL certificate with ACM.
+- Create CloudFront distribution.
+- Configure Route 53 for a custom domain.

 ## 🛠️Step 1: Prepare Your Website Content
 - **Create Your Content:**